-Sanoe Marfil Aloha kākou, I am Sanoe Marfil, Chief Program Officer at InPeace and this is my collegue, Kuʻuleilani Samson.
-Mahalo nui for having us, and then a little later on the presentation, we will be having our program director of our Kalama education academy join us via zoom.
+Sanoe Marfil Aloha kākou, I am Sanoe Marfil, Chief Program Officer at InPeace, and this is my colleague, Ku'uleilani Samson.
+Mahalo nui for having us.
+A little later on the presentation, we will be having our Program Director of our Kalama Education Academy join us via zoom.
 We just wanted to take a moment to mahalo OHA for providing us the support to do the work that we do in community.
 We are a Native Hawaiian nonprofit organization statewide and we focus on early learning school readiness, educational leadership, and teacher development, as well as family economic capacity building.
-I will turn time over to Kuʻulei to talk about Kupuola.
+I will turn time over to Ku'ulei to talk about Kupu Ola.

-Kuʻulei Samson If you are not familiar with InPeace, it's a big organization that does awesome work.
-I get to malama Kupuola.
-Kupuola is based at Waianae Intermediates Garden.
+Ku'ulei Samson If you are not familiar with InPeace, it's a big organization that does awesome work.
+I get to mālama Kupu Ola.
+Kupu Ola is based at Waianae Intermediate's Garden.
 We strategically work with our seventh grade science team teachers.
-Currently we have five teachers that are helping to collaborate curriculum and four that are present in the garden with their students.
-Two our regular ED classes and two are a little bit of the special behavior students and so they're more like a one on one situation where they have another teacher to accomadate their needs.
-They come into the garden and they're exposed to everything in the garden, and in the outdoor classroom there they're able to access cultural base education, meaning, not just working in China and learning how to grow food, but more so connecting themselves with their identity with the Hawaiian culture in the place of Waianae.
-We've been working a lot with our students and teachers currently we have 175 students.

-I would say about 61% of those are Native Hawaiian and so a lot of the students that we work with our mixed are not only Hawaiian, but they come from throughout Hawaiinuiakea.
-Regardless of where they come from, even if they are transplanted into Waianae, they're still exposed to this culture so, that they too can find their sense of identity.
-I have worked with a cultural specialist and the Kumus to develop and design this curriculum that aligns with Hawai'i science standards.
-In quarter one theya re introduce to their geneology, they find who they are, where they come from and their goal is to identify.
-This encourages the 'ohana engaement opportunity.
-In quarter two they learn about meakanu.
-Through plants they learn how to eat, prepare, heal, and expose them to something they can not learn in a classroom.
-Inquarter three they learn mauka to makai and the place names of our community.
+Currently, we have five teachers that are helping to collaborate curriculum, and four that are present in the garden with their students.
+Two are regular ED classes and two are a little bit of the special behavior students, and so they're more like a one on one situation where they have another teacher to accommodate their needs.
+They come into the garden and they're exposed to everything in the garden.
+In the outdoor classroom, they're able to access cultural-based education, meaning, not just working in class and learning how to grow food, but more so connecting themselves, with their identity, with the Hawaiian culture in the place of Wai'anae.
+We've been working a lot with our students and teachers; currently, we have 175 students.
+I would say about 61% of those are Native Hawaiian, and so a lot of the students that we work with are mixed, they are not only Hawaiian, but they come throughout Hawai'inuiākea.
+Regardless of where they come from, even if they are transplanted into Wai'anae, they're still exposed to this culture, so they too can find their sense of identity.
+I have worked with a cultural specialist and the Kumu to develop and design this curriculum that aligns with Hawai'i science standards.
+In quarter one, they are introduce to their geneology; they find who they are, where they come from, and their goal is to identify; this encourages the 'ohana engagement opportunity.
+In quarter two, they learn about mea kanu.
+Through plants, they learn how to eat, prepare, heal, and expose them to something they cannot learn in a classroom.
+In quarter three, they learn mauka to makai and the place names of our community.
 They learn the mo'olelo connected to these place names and why they are named these names.
-Quarter four we move on to mo'olelo, our Hawaiian Superman.
-Our students will recognize that Maui comes from Waianae.
-The students are able to investigate the science of thir own.
-They learn, they do their own due diligence.
+Quarter four, we move on to mo'olelo, our Hawaiian Superman.
+Our students will recognize that Maui comes from Wai'anae.
+The students are able to investigate the science of their own; they learn, they do their own due diligence.
 Mahalo nui to you all for your support.

-Sanoe Marfil One of the outcomes is that Ku'u is able to model for the teachers and show them how to relate to students, continue to work with students, and how to demonstrate Hawaiian values.
+Sance Marfil One of the outcomes is that Ku'u is able to model for the teachers and show them how to relate to students, continue to work with students, and how to demonstrate Hawaiian values.